 When Kathryn, a 27-year-old who’s tried several lube types, experimented with shower sex, she looked into silicone-based lubes.
 “It makes the experience much more enjoyable, since the water usually washes everything else away,” she says.

-An excellent silicone option is Wet Platinum Lubricant ($13.50) made with high-grade ingredients.
+An excellent silicone option is Wet Platinum Lubricant ($8 and up) made with high-grade ingredients.

 The only downside?
 The silicone in your lube can deteriorate the surface of silicone toys.
 Blau says that when this happens, your toys become less sanitary because it creates abrasions in the silicone where bacteria can grow.

 “If you share sex toys,” she reminds us, “or use them with more than one partner, make sure to use water-based lubricant when playing with toys to ensure your safety.”
 Fortunately, silicone-based lubes are safe to use with condoms.